 Development Finance FAQsBelow are the Most Frequent Questions Relating to Development Finance

-Lenders will not be prepared to lend as much against the value of the land – we would look to obtain a loan equivalent to 50% of the value of the land.
-If there is an existing property on the site then this Loan to Value may increase.
+Typically, lenders will not be prepared to lend as much against the value of the land – we would look to obtain a loan equivalent to 50% of the value of the land.
+The LTV (loan to value) may increase if there is an existing property on the site.

-Once Planning Permission is granted we can look to raise further funds against the increased value of the land and provide the funding you need for the build costs.
+When planning permission has been granted we can look to raise further funds against the increased value of the development site and provide the finance you need for the build costs.

 We have secured finance packages for these types of permissions and have many lenders happy to look at these transactions.

 All lenders have their own unique terms, conditions and policies regarding how much they are willing to lend.
-Calculating how much you will need to borrow means considering:
+Lenders will take the following into consideration when calculating loan amounts:

 - The costs of the land